ABSENCE FROM SCHOOL

 One practical way that all families can acknowledge the work carried out in the school and the parish is to commit themselves to the Thanksgiving Offering program.
 By offering an amount each week the ongoing provision of goods and services to the school is assures.
 A 30% tax deduction is also available for all donations made to the Thanksgiving Offering Program.
 Please call at the office if you are interested in helping out in this very practical way.

-Our Tuck shop menu has been devised with the Department of Education and Training 'Go for your Life' Healthy Canteen Policy in mind.
+Our Tuck shop menu has been carefully devised.
 Foods are categorised as Everyday / Healthy Choice (green) and select carefully (amber).
 Our Healthy Choice foods are labelled with a smile.
 We ask parents to support our attempts to improve the variety and nutrient content of the food offered to students by supervising their child's choice of food to ensure that a balanced selection is made from these categories.

 The Tuckshop is open each day for recess and lunch trading.